 The first phase of the proposed project involves the delivery of recycled water to Elysian Park (Elysian Park WRP).
-A new 16-inch recycled water pipeline would be constructed from the termination point of the Taylor Yard WRP, totaling approximately 8,400 linear feet.
-The proposed Elysian Park recycled water pipeline would connect to a proposed new approximately 2 million gallon (MG) recycled water storage tank located on the hilltop near Elysian Fields within Elysian Park via a proposed new recycled water pumping station located on the west side of I-5 just inside Elysian Park.
+A new 16-inch recycled water pipeline would be constructed from the termination point of the Taylor Yard WRP, totaling approximately 10,800 linear feet.
+The proposed Elysian Park recycled water pipeline would connect to a proposed new approximately 2 MG recycled water storage tank located on the hilltop near Elysian Fields within Elysian Park via a proposed new recycled water pumping station located on the west side of I-5 just inside Elysian Park.
 The proposed route for the recycled water pipeline would roughly follow Stadium Way.
-In addition, to provide for the potable water uses within Elysian Park (e.g., restrooms and drinking fountains), approximately 7,300 linear feet of 12-inch potable water pipeline would be constructed from Park Drive to a proposed new 5,000 gallon potable water storage tank located on a hilltop near Elysian Fields via a proposed new potable water pumping station located near the Grace E. Simons Lodge.
+In addition, to provide for the potable water uses within Elysian Park (e.g., restrooms and drinking fountains), approximately 1,000 linear feet of 8-inch potable water pipeline would be constructed from Park Drive to Grace E. Simons Lodge.
+Approximately 2,800 linear feet of 2-inch potable water service line with a booster pump would also be constructed from Grace E. Simons Lodge to Elysian Fields in order to supply the two bathrooms and drinking fountains at Elysian Fields.

 The second phase of the proposed project involves constructing approximately 10 miles of new 16-inch recycled water pipeline from the proposed terminus on Spring Street at Mesnagers Street near Los Angeles State Historic Park to customers located in downtown Los Angeles, Exposition Park, and Boyle Heights (Downtown WRP).
 The mainline would roughly follow Broadway south to Exposition Boulevard.
-To reach Boyle Heights, the pipeline would roughly follow 16th Street to Washington Boulevard to Olympic Boulevard.
+To reach Boyle

+Heights, the pipeline would roughly follow 16th Street to Washington Boulevard to Olympic Boulevard.